angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

   The result, `currentHeight`, is passed to the next phase.
   In this phase, we use the `extraHeight` as our tracked dependency to ensure that the code will run multiple times.
   We encourage you to remove this statement: `console.log('earlyRead: extra height:', this.extraHeight());`.
-  If you do this, you will see that the `earlyRead` will only execute once and that any manual change to the textarea will be ignored in the next run.
+  If you do this, you will see that the `earlyRead` callback will only execute once and that any manual change to the textarea will be ignored in the next run.

 2. **write Phase**:
   The write phase adds the `extraHeight` value to the captured `currentHeight` and updates the textarea’s height style property.